THE PREPARED TRAVELER

 BEACHES

 You may also want to check out Guayacanes, between Boca Chica and Juan Dolio.
-It is a beautiful area that isn't as populated.
+It is a scenic area that isn't as populated.
 If you want a place to get away from it all and not be bothered, this is it! (except on Sundays when it's full of locals)

 ALERT: Always exercise caution when traveling at night or without a Dominican companion